Sue Cowdrill, MSc (UKCP Registered)

 My approach of systemic psychotherapy, often called family therapy, helps people in close relationships help each other.
 This approach is effective with individuals, couples, and with families.
 It can enable family members to express and explore difficult thoughts and emotions safely, to understand each other’s experiences and views, appreciate each other’s needs, build on family strengths, and make useful changes in their relationships and in their lives.

 Training, qualifications & experience

-While working as a Macmillan Nurse, I trained at Birkbeck College, University of London and The Institute of Family Therapy, qualifying with an MSc in Family and Systemic Psychotherapy in 2006.
-As a therapist I am accredited by the UK Council for Psychotherapy (UKCP).
-I am also a member of The Association for Family Therapy and Systemic Practice (AFT).
+I qualified as a Registered nurse in 1975, and I obtained a BSc degree in cancer nursing in 1997.
+While working as a Macmillan nurse, I trained at Birkbeck College, University of London and The Institute of Family Therapy, qualifying with an MSc in Family and Systemic Psychotherapy in 2006.
+As a therapist, I am accredited by the UK Council for Psychotherapy (UKCP).
+I am also a member of the Association for Family Therapy and Systemic Practice (AFT).

 Areas of counselling I deal with